ryanjones/ryanjones.github.io/_tabs/about.md

 order: 4
 ---

 Hey, I'm Ryan!
-This is where I like to write about things related to software development and engineering leadership.
+This is where I like to blog/write about things related to software engineering and software engineering leadership.
+I currently reside in Edmonton, AB, Canada.
+I lead an amazing software engineering team at [Jobber](https://getjobber.com/) as the VP of Software Engineering.

 ## List of projects/hackathons